-The Associate Presbytery, in answer to Mr. Nairn's reasons of dissent, declared, That though they judged many things very far amiss in those acts of parliament which concerned the church, and the interests of religion, yet, as members of civil society, they did, without hesitation, submit to the government in all its lawful commands, not only for fear of wrath, but for conscience sake.
-They declared, that as the majority of any state or nation have a right to set up whatever form of government they judge best; and as the government of Britain was so established in consequence of the revolution, 1688; so it was the duty of Christians to submit to it, or to any other power ruling by the choice or consent of the people, and affording protection to them, in whatever place of the world their lot may be ordered.
-They farther declare, that the essential qualifications and duties of the magistrate were prescribed by the light of nature, and that his whole office respected the good and evil works of men only as these affect the peace and order of civil society.
+The Associate Presbytery, in answer to Mr. Nairn's reasons of dissent, declared, That though they judged many things very far amiss in those acts of parliament which concerned, the church and the interests of religion, yet, as members of civil society, they did, without hesitation, submit to the government in all its lawful commands, not only for fear of wrath, but for conscience sake. declared, that as the majority of any state or nation have a right to set up whatever form of government they judge best; and as the government of Britain was so established in consequence of the revoluton.
+1688; so it was the duty of Christians to submit to it, or to any other power ruling by the choice or consent of the people, and affording protection to them, in whatever place of the world their lot may be ordered.
+They farther declare, that the essential qualifications and duties of the magistrate were prescribed by the light of nature. and that his whole office respected the good and evil works of men only as these affect the peace and order of civil society.

 In the year 1742, and for some time after, there was a strange motion among numbers of people belonging to the established church of Scotland, in the western parts of that country.
 This was effected chiefly by the ministry of Mr. Whitefield, and of his friends and admirers.
-People, in hearing these speakers, cried out, aumirers. reopie, in nearing these speakers, cried out, fainted, and fell into convulsions, and by-and-by were transported with joy which seemed rather to arise from some impressions on the imagination than from a well-grounded confidence in the mercy of God through our Lord Jesus Christ.
-Many signs of delusion at-tended this work; and deluded, it is certain, many of the converts were.
-The speakers addressed themselves rather to the imagination themselves rather to the imagination than to the judgment; and some of them taught, that ideas or representations formed in the mind, of Christ as man, were helpful to faith.
-Consequently, the passions of many were greatly moved, while there was no good reason to consider them as persons whose minds were enlightened in the know-ledge of Christ, and whose hearts were subdued to the ledge of Christ, and whose hearts were subdued to the obedience of faith.
-The general character of the sup-posed converts was marked by a high contempt of the most steadfast and exemplary Christians, who ques-tioned the nature of the work at that time carrying on, and by a strong aversion to any proper testimony for the truth of the gospel.
-As the priest, so were the people.
-Mr. Whitefield made light of the difference between Calvinists and Arminians, Protestants and Pa-pists.
-He cried down all controversies about forms of church government and the avternel memory of were church government, and the external manner of wor-ship, as pernicious to godliness; and he industriously promoted a scheme for uniting all parties, in the way 4 of neglecting such articles of the faith once delivered to the saints, as, through the blindness or perverseness of men, have been subjects of debate.
+People, in hearing these speakers, cried out, fainted, and fell into convulsions, and by-and-by were transported with joy which seemed rather to arise from some impression on the imagination than from a well-grounded confidence in the mercy of God through our Lord Jesus Christ.
+Many signs of delusion attended this work; and deluded, it is certain, many of the converts were.
+The speakers addressed themselves rather to the imagination than to the judgment: and some of them taught, that ideas or representations formed in the mind, of Christ as man, were helpful to faith.
+Consequently, the passions of many were greatly moved, while there was no good reason to consider them as persons whose minds were enlightened in the knowledge of Christ, and whose hearts were subdued to the obedience of The general character of the supposed converts was marked by a high contempt of the most steadfast and exemplary Christians, who questioned the nature of the work at that time carrying on, and by a strong aversion to any proper testimony for the truth of the gospel.
+As the pricet, so were the Mr. Whitfield made light of the difference between Calvinists and Arminians, Protestants and Papists.
+He cried down all controversies about forms of church government, and the external manner of worship, as pernicious to godliness; and he industriously promoted a scheme for uniting all parties, in the way of neglecting such articles of the faith once delivered to the saints, as, through the blindness or perverseness of men, have been subjects of debate.
 According to this scheme, that great cloud of witnesses in Britain and Ireland, who at the hazard, often at the expense, of all that was dear to them in the world, refused submission to Episcopal superstition and tyranny, must have contended, suffered, and died as fools.
 But we are firmly persuaded, the Judge of all the earth did not account them so.
-This latitudinarian scheme, which is still in repute, was very expressly testified against by the Associate Presbytery, and in this testimony we desire to persevere.
+This latitudinarian scheme. which is still in repute, was very expressly testified against by the Associate Presbytery, and in this testimony we desire to persevere.